cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-landscapes.md

       Ethiopian, Born 1970.
-Uses dense abstract lines that create space in a way that conveys a foreground, middleground and backgroung.&nbsp;
+Uses dense abstract lines that create space in a way that conveys a foreground, middleground and background.

       Work 1: